 You can not visit the following monuments, but are recommended to take a closer look:

 The national Heritage Day is organized every September.
-These monuments are then free to visit on Texel.

 Have you always wanted to stay in an accommodation with a special story?
 You can also spend the night in several monuments on Texel.
 You can rent the authentic fisherman's house De Bruinvis, sleep in the 19th century 't Wambuis, spend the night in the old farmhouse Huisje Schiller and one of the smallest monumental houses in Den Burg has been transformed into Bed & Breakfast De Etalage.